 I received my BSN in 1985 and after 33 years of practicing nursing I made a decision to go back to school to earn a master’s degree in nursing leadership.

 The scholarship I received from the Charlotte Community Foundation is extremely valuable as it eases the financial burden of the cost associated with seeking an advanced degree.
 This allows the opportunity to focus on my studies and alleviates the worries associated with the financial obligation of tuition.
 Since receiving the scholarship I have a feeling of connection with the Charlotte Community Foundation as their generosity is assisting me to gain additional education in nursing leadership.

 I am currently enrolled in the Nurse Executive track at the University of West Florida’s online MSN program.
 I am in my fourth class and will complete the four core classes once this class finishes in December 2018.
 My spring and summer 2019 semesters will include three specific classes for the Nurse Executive program.
 In the fall of 2019 I will begin the first of three semesters for my practicum which will lead to the completion of the MSN program in the summer of 2020.

 The Charlotte Community Foundation holds education in high regard as demonstrated by the generous gifts they give in the form of scholarship funds to Charlotte County residents.
-This affords many the opportunity to complete higher education at levels they may not have been able to afford with the scholarship.
+This affords many the opportunity to complete higher education at levels they may not have been able to afford without the scholarship.
 The outcome is positive for the community as this results in more highly educated Charlotte County residents who in turn utilize their education in many ways to better the community.